john-loli-opensignal/suppression_tools/README.md

 6) When satisfied, click “Build suppressed dataset” (wraps the existing builder)

 Notes
-- Plans are saved to ~/codebase-comparison/suppression_tools/suppressions/<round_name>.csv
+- Plans are saved to ./suppressions/<round_name>.csv within this project directory
-- Round configs (when exporting from the simulator) are saved under ~/codebase-comparison/suppression_tools/suppressions/rounds/<round_name>/
+- Round configs (when exporting from the simulator) are saved under ./suppressions/rounds/<round_name>/
 - QA columns are ignored when applying; only the key + remove_units are used
-- The builder writes a new dataset to ~/codebase-comparison/duckdb_partitioned_store_suppressed
+- The builder writes a new dataset to ./duckdb_partitioned_store_suppressed

 Paths and Defaults
-- Suppressions directory (applied plans): ~/codebase-comparison/suppression_tools/suppressions
+- Suppressions directory (applied plans): ./suppressions
-- Suppression rounds directory: ~/codebase-comparison/suppression_tools/suppressions/rounds
+- Suppression rounds directory: ./suppressions/rounds
-- Partitioned dataset input (parquet glob): ~/codebase-comparison/duckdb_partitioned_store/**/*.parquet
+- Partitioned dataset input (parquet glob): ./duckdb_partitioned_store/**/*.parquet
-- Suppressed dataset output: ~/codebase-comparison/duckdb_partitioned_store_suppressed
+- Suppressed dataset output: ./duckdb_partitioned_store_suppressed

 TODO
 - Create a hosted Git remote (GitHub/Bitbucket) and update the local `origin` to the hosted URL.
 Then open PRs from `codex-agent` to `main` for merges.